 Michael G. Hanlon specializes in complex business litigation.
 Mr. Hanlon often acts as local counsel for out-of-state attorneys because of his familiarity with local customs and practices.
-He recently served as the Chair of the Oregon State Bar Federal Practice and Procedure Committee.
+He has served as the Chair of the Oregon State Bar Federal Practice and Procedure Committee.

 Mr. Hanlon has litigated matters for both plaintiffs and defendants in state and federal courts throughout the country.
 He has substantial experience in complex litigation, including antitrust, securities, class actions and multi-district litigation.
 Mr. Hanlon also has extensive appellate experience.
 He has briefed and argued numerous cases in the Oregon Court of Appeals, the Oregon Supreme Court and the Ninth Circuit Court of Appeals.
 Additionally, he has filed briefs in the Supreme Court of the United States on behalf of parties seeking and opposing review by that court and as an amicus curiae.